Support us, you beautiful Aussie 🇦🇺 marketer 👩🏻💻👨🏻💻

 Etihad Airways was told to ensure that their ads did not give a misleading impression of the impact caused by travelling with the airline and that robust substantiation was held to support them.

-Editor’s pick: The best words to use on social media
+Editor’s pick: the best words to use on social media

 How to avoid producing misleading ads